To save spotted owls, US officials plan to kill hundreds of thousands of another owl species

 “Without actively managing barred owls, northern spotted owls will likely go extinct in all or the majority of their range, despite decades of collaborative conservation efforts," said Fish and Wildlife Service Oregon state supervisor Kessina Lee.

 The notion of killing one bird species to save another has divided wildlife advocates and conservationists.
+It's reminiscent of past government efforts to save West Coast salmon by killing sea lions and cormorants that prey on the fish, and to preserve warblers by killing cowbirds that lay eggs in warbler nests.

-Some grudgingly accepted the proposal after a draft version was announced last year; others denounced it as reckless and a diversion from needed forest preservation.
+Some advocates grudgingly accepted the barred owl removal strategy; others said it's reckless diversion from needed forest preservation.

-“The Fish and Wildlife Service is turning from protector of wildlife to persecutor of wildlife,” said Wayne Pacelle with the advocacy group Animal Wellness Action.
-He predicted the program would fail because the agency won’t be able to keep more barred owls from migrating into areas where some are killed off.
+“The Fish and Wildlife Service is turning from protector of wildlife to persecutor of wildlife,” said Wayne Pacelle, founder of the advocacy group Animal Wellness Action.
+He predicted the program would fail because the agency won't be able to keep more barred owls from migrating into areas where others have been killed.

 In other areas where barred owls are more established, officials aim to reduce their numbers but acknowledge shooting owls is unlikely to eliminate them entirely.